BigDogEnergy/BigDogEnergy/readme.md

 ![SQLite, Sequelize, Postgres](https://skillicons.dev/icons?i=sqlite,sequelize,postgres)

-Hey there, I'm Chris Gomez!
+Hey there, I'm Chris Gomez

 - 🔭 I’m currently studying DS&A.
 - 🌱 Learning Socket.io and plan to move to Canvas.
 I'd like to learn to make graphs and dashboards using it